 How the list was made

-This year, I scoured the Internet for PC game music covers and remixes and came up with a whopping 151 to choose from.
-For the 2021 list, there were only 70 to choose from but this in turn was a huge jump from 2020 when there were only 43.
-At some point, I'll probably have to do something about this because it took even more time for me to decide which remixes and covers made the Top 10 for last year and which ones didn't.
+This year, I scoured the Internet for PC game music covers and remixes and came up with 151 to choose from.
+This is similar to last year's 2022 list but this remains a huge jump from 70 and 41 from previous years.
+The process probably took way longer than I would've liked, although it's good to know that I'm hitting a similar limit.
 This list was compiled from various sources including OCRemix, Remix64 as well as several YouTube channels.
-While this list is by no means an exhaustive one, it at least gives people a taste of what awesome PC game music remixes and covers are out there (if I've missed any released in 2022, be sure to mention them in the comments).
+While this list is by no means an exhaustive one, it at least gives people a taste of what awesome PC game music remixes and covers are out there (if I've missed any released in 2023, be sure to mention them in the comments).

 I applied a 0-2 scale scoring system, similar to what has been employed previously and also similar to our other Top 10 features.
 These are what each of the scores represent: